 (Biennial Contemporary Art Show)

-Every other year, you can enjoy this festival of contemporary art exhibitions which take place in several museums.
+Every other year, you can enjoy this festival of contemporary art exhibitions in several museums.
 The main place to go is La Sucrière, a former warehouse in the Confluence area.
 The 2011 festival brought together 78 artists from all over the world and more than 200,000 visitors.

 Le Festival Lumière